natelandau/valentina/README.md

 -   Run `poetry add {package}` from within the development environment to install a runtime dependency and add it to `pyproject.toml` and `poetry.lock`.
 -   Run `poetry remove {package}` from within the development environment to uninstall a runtime dependency and remove it from `pyproject.toml` and `poetry.lock`.
 -   Run `poetry update` from within the development environment to upgrade all dependencies to the latest versions allowed by `pyproject.toml`.

+## Troubleshooting

+If connecting to Discord with the bot fails due to a certificate error, run `scripts/install_certifi.py` to install the latest certificate bundle.